Autodesk Licence Compliance | Importance of software licensing

 Genuine software works as expected.
 Plus, you have access to user manuals and reference materials that enable you to be more productive.

 Instill confidence and put you and your business partners at ease.
-If you’re contracting or subcontracting on a project, your partner will expect you to follow the law, and may include use of genuine software as part of a contractual obligation.
+If you are contracting or subcontracting on a project, your partner will expect you to follow the law and may include use of genuine software as part of a contractual obligation.

 Using only genuine software means you get the latest updates and information from Autodesk.